jamiegonzalez/idk/Continuous-EEG-Preprocessing.md

 ----
 ### Shift Event Codes

 The `Shift Event Codes` function moves the timing of user-specified event codes either forward or backwards in time.
-This is mainly used to counter the delay between stimulus presentation on a monitor and the onset of the subsequent stimulus event code.
+This is mainly used to counter the delay between stimulus presentation on a monitor and the onset of the subsequent stimulus event code. `Earlier` rounding is recommended to offset the fact that event code times are ordinarily rounded up during the digitization process.

 - Location: `ERPLAB > Preprocess Continuous EEG Data > Shift Event Codes`
 - Input: